Terms and Conditions for buying goods and services on our website

 - During the relevant period, if you change your mind or decide for any other reason that you do not want to receive or keep a product, you can notify us of your decision to cancel the contract and receive a refund.
 Advice about your legal right to cancel the contract is available from your local Citizens Advice or Trading Standards office.

 - This cancellation right does not apply in the case of:

-- Under this right to cancel, and where the first day for delivery of any service, whether training or consultancy, falls within a period of 14 days from the day on which the contract was established, you must make the cancellation at least one clear day prior to the planned first day of delivery; in other words, your right of cancellation does not apply on or after the last business day preceding the first day for delivery of that service.
+- Under this right to cancel, and where the first day for delivery of any service falls within 14 days from the day on which the contract was established, you must make the cancellation at least one clear day before the planned first day of delivery; in other words, your right of cancellation does not apply on or after the last business day preceding the first day for delivery of that service.

 - Under this right to cancel, where you do not specify a date on which you wish to attend a training course or on which consultancy delivery should start, your right to cancel does not apply after 14 days from the date of the contract and you have no right to a refund if you subsequently decide not to proceed with the service.

-- There are further terms, set out below, that apply specifically to the purchase of training courses, Cyber Essentials, e-learning, distance learning, toolkits and other products through our sites.
+- There are further terms, set out below, that apply specifically to the purchase of training courses, Cyber Essentials, elearning, self-paced online training courses (distance learning), toolkits and other products through our sites.